aidancapaldi/capstonenotes/Capstone Notes for 5.29.2023 Meeting.md

 Section 2 gets into the allowed interaction rules for the combinators, which is the important part.

-TBA to be continued with research continuing, but the meeting is soon.
+TBA to be continued with research continuing.